jazzband/django-silk/README.md

 ## Development

 Silk features a project named `project` that can be used for `silk` development.
-It has the `silk` code symlinked so you can work on the project and on the `silk` module at the same time.
+It has the `silk` code symlinked so you can work on the sample `project` and on the `silk` package at the same time.

-In order to setup local development you should first instlal all the dependencies for the test `project`.
+In order to setup local development you should first install all the dependencies for the test `project`.
 From the root of the `project` directory:

 ```bash